Healthdirect Free Australian health advice you can count on.

 • Tapentadol is an opioid pain-relief medicine that can only be prescribed by your doctor.

-• Tapentadol is prescribed for relief of severe pain, where other pain medicines have been ineffective or cannot be used.
+• Tapentadol is prescribed for relief of severe pain, where other pain medicines have not been effective or cannot be used.

 • Suddenly stopping tapentadol can cause withdrawal symptoms.

-• Always take tapentadol exactly as your doctor prescribed.
+• Always take tapentadol exactly as prescribed by your doctor to reduce the risk of harmful side effects and dependence.

 What is tapentadol?

-Tapentadol is an opioid medicine available on prescription from your doctor.
+Tapentadol is an opioid medicine your doctor can prescribe to treat severe pain, only available with a prescription from your doctor.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain tapentadol to find out more about a specific medication.